sdiehl28/baseball-analytics/README.md

 * How many more runs per game are there when the DH is used?
 Could this difference be due to chance?
 * How has game length and pitcher count increased over the years?
   * How is game length related to pitcher count?
 Could this relationship be due to chance?
+* Computing the Park Factor
+  * What ESPN, Fangraphs and others got wrong about the park factor for Fenway Park in 2019.

 These Jupyter Notebooks are in this repo at: [Baseball Analysis](https://github.com/sdiehl28/baseball-analytics/tree/master/baseball_jupyter_nb).